MARINE PROTECTED AREA

-To improve effective management of CB-MPAs it is important that communities have knowledge and capacity in areas including infrastructure management (e.g., marker buoys, signs, and surveillance equipment), sustainable fishing practices and coordinated surveillance, reporting and enforcement programs.
-Training sessions to build leadership and capacity of the management units of each CB-MPA, and develop standard operating procedures for priority management functions according to community needs.
+To improve effective management of CB-MPAs it is important that communities have knowledge and capacity in different areas such as: infrastructure management (e.g., marker buoys, signs, and surveillance equipment), sustainable fishing, coordinated surveillance, reporting strategies and enforcement programs.
+Manengkel organises training sessions to help building leadership inside of the management units of each CB-MPA.
+It also teaches them to develop standard operating procedures in their conservational work, according to community needs.

 Ridge to reef campaign

 Check on the border markers of the marine protected area.